boyuan459/cabcharge-test/README.md

 2. In Sent page, marked as read and delete is not implemented

 Backend only implemented mailgun, no time to do sendgrid

+Unit test only and front end component test only have skeleton